 For most policy and plan documents the level of legal effect they have changes as they move through the consultative process.
 For example, provisions in ‘proposed plans’ have legal status when considering resource consent applications.
 The degree of weight given to those provisions varies depends on how far through the formal submission process the relevant plan is and whether or not that provision has been opposed in submissions or appeals.

-Find out more about the different stages our policy and plan documents can go through under the Resource Management Act 1991 below.
+This page tells you more about the consultation and different stages our policy and plan documents can go through.
 The legal status of the provisions within these documents increases as they move from the initial discussion stage to the operative stage.

 Draft documents generally have no legal effect, although they may be taken into account in resource consents or when making funding decisions.
 They are generally used as a tool in the consultative process to show people what could be in the proposed document and give people something more specific to respond to.
 Any submission process for these documents is informal.